peterhurford/peterhurford.github.io/_posts/2014-05-31-how-much-suffering-is-in-the-standard-american-diet.markdown

 I think these adjustments are important not for coming to a more accurate total of years of suffering caused per year of American diet, but rather for more accurately determining which food groups are the most important to target.
 For example, based on these adjusted numbers, we can tentatively (and perhaps naively) conclude:

-* Giving up beef is ~2.6x as important as giving up dairy.
+* Giving up beef is ~2.1x as important as giving up dairy.
-* Giving up pork is ~2.2x as important as giving up beef.
+* Giving up beef is ~1.9x as important as giving up turkey.
-* Giving up chicken meat is ~8.3x as important as giving up beef.
+* Giving up pork is ~2.9x as important as giving up beef.
-* Giving up eggs is ~7.2x as important as giving up beef.
+* Giving up chicken meat is ~11.3x as important as giving up beef.
-* Giving up turkey is ~1.1x as important as giving up beef.
+* Giving up eggs is ~11.8x as important as giving up beef.
-* Giving up aquacultured fish is ~4.8x as important as giving up beef.
+* Giving up aquacultured fish is ~6.4x as important as giving up beef.

 So this gives a pretty good approach for a "meat reduction" diet, with the most ethical bang-for-the-buck for each animal product given up.
 Maybe consider eating all the beef, turkey, and dairy you want, but spare the really important ones -- chicken, eggs, and fish!

-In fact, a diet where you only avoid chicken, eggs, and fish is 81% as impactful at preventing animal suffering as a fully vegan diet!
+In fact, a diet where you only avoid chicken, eggs, and fish is 85.6% as impactful at preventing animal suffering as a fully vegan diet!

+-

+_Updated 21 Jul to add information about elasticity._